ArioMoniri/NeoPaste/README.md

 3. **Spread the Word**
    - Star the repository if you find it useful
    - Share with your friends and colleagues

+# ✨ License Considerations

+Paster is released under the **Apache License 2.0**, which means:
+- You are free to use, modify, and distribute the app.
+- Any modifications or derivative works must retain proper attribution and include the same license.
+- Contributions to the project will be considered part of the Apache 2.0 License.

+For more details, see the [LICENSE.md](LICENSE.md) file.

 ## 🔧 Development